RITVIKKAMASETTY/RITVIKKAMASETTY/README.md

 ## 💭 About Me

-I’m an AIML student who loves solving problems with **clear logic** and **thoughtful systems**.
-I focus on understanding *why* things work, how they fail at the edges, and how to fix them better.

-I enjoy working with:
+I’m a **Full Stack Developer** with strong knowledge in **Machine Learning and AI**, driven by curiosity and problem-solving.

+I enjoy building **end-to-end systems** — from backend logic and APIs to data pipelines and intelligent models — while understanding *how things work under the hood* and *why they fail at the edges*.

+My core interests include:
+- Full Stack Development
-- Machine Learning and AI
+- Machine Learning & AI
+- System Programming
-- Cloud & DevOps tools
+- Cloud & DevOps
-- System programming fundamentals
-- Algorithms and data structures
+- Algorithms and Data Structures

+I value **clarity over complexity**, **reliability over hacks**, and continuous improvement through iteration.

 **Guiding mindset:**
 Stuck → Analyze → Fix → Move forward

 ---